Build bio-inspired nanomachines

 In our lab, we learn from nature to build motors and machines that mimic the critical functions of nature's motor proteins at the nanoscale.

-read more about our research, click here
+scroll down to read more about our research (or click here)

 Techniques We Love